EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 You can write HTML and CSS code using Python for the frontend, but you will never have the same versatility as running javascript code directly in the user's browser.

 Update: I learned about a library that is gaining popularity, called htmx, that allows you to generate modern apps by returning html instead of JSON responses.
-Go to my post on [django and htmx](/en/django/django-and-htmx-modern-web-apps-without-writing-js/) to learn more.
+Go to my post where I write about [django and htmx](/en/django/django-and-htmx-modern-web-apps-without-writing-js/) to learn more.

 ## Packages in Pypi and NPM